TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/News/2018/Index.rst

   TYPO3 Explained documentation has been extended with a new chapter about :ref:`password hashing
   <t3coreapi:password-hashing>`.

-* The :ref:`Coding Guidelines chapter <t3coreapi:cgl>` of TYPO3 Explained got major additions my Sybille Peters.
+* The :ref:`Coding Guidelines chapter <t3coreapi:cgl>` of TYPO3 Explained got major additions by Sybille Peters.
 She is active in the documentation area at various places and for instance continuously improves the :ref:`Contribution workflow <t3contribute:start>` document.
 Thanks a ton for this!

 * We see an increasing number of persons changing details of the documentation all over the place, too many to mention in person.
 This is great!
 We try our best to review pull requests in time and merge them.
 At the moment it seems we're able to cope with it.
-Keep up the good work and use the "Edit me on github" button on ther top right corner much if you spot issues: Go ahead and improve!
+Keep up the good work and use the "Edit me on github" button in the top right corner much if you spot issues: Go ahead and improve!

 .. _news-2018-06-13: